Admire-ljb/Air-chat/README.md

    - The drones will coordinate their movements to effectively cover the search area based on the specified pattern.
    - If the specified pattern type is invalid, an error message will be returned.
    - If any specified drone is not available, the command will apply only to the available drones.
+   - If the number of drones is sufficient (greater than 30), a spiral search is recommended.
 ---

 #### 10. **`attack_target`**